andreox/Asma/README.md

 Asma
 ====

-stuffs written in Intel Assembly
+stuffs written in AT&T Assembly